kwiato88/EditorPlugins/docs/index.md

        See 'readTagsPath' configuration parameter

-   * filterFileScoped : when jump to tag don't show tags with file scope if currently in different file (default: false)
+   * filterFileScoped : when jump to tag don't show tags with file scope and defined in different file than current file(default: false)

    * useCache : load tags from defined files to memory.
 Use loaded tags instead of searching through files every time.
 Tags cache